-If you have never had a mammogram at MD Anderson, please make every effort to bring your original mammogram films from other facilities.
-Doing so will help MD Anderson physicians confirm your internal breast anatomy, giving them a better point of reference should any abnormalities be present.
+If you've never had a mammogram at MD Anderson, please make every effort to bring your images from the past five years from other facilities.
+This will help MD Anderson physicians confirm your internal breast anatomy, giving them a better point of reference if any abnormalities are present.

-If you have had an abnormal mammogram, breast ultrasound study or biopsy, or have had these done elsewhere to evaluate a problem, providing the results to your MD Anderson clinician will facilitate an accurate diagnosis.
+If you've had an abnormal mammogram, breast ultrasound or biopsy, providing the results to your MD Anderson clinician will help us give you an accurate diagnosis.
 You may have these reports faxed to the Cancer Prevention Center prior to your visit.
-When you come in for your visit, if at all possible, please bring any prior original mammogram films, ultrasound or biopsy slides.
+Biopsy slides may be submitted for review at MD Anderson prior to your visit so that results can be available the day of your appointment.
+When you come in for your visit, please bring prior mammogram and ultrasound images for review and comparison.